JJ17de/JJ17de.github.io/projects/manoa.md

 ## Overview
 The "Foodie Finders" website is designed to cater to the needs of UH Manoa students and faculty, providing them with the opportunity to discover and evaluate the diverse range of dining choices offered on campus.
 The website offers various search options for students and faculty to easily find food vendors based on ratings, operational hours, or overall popularity.
 One notable aspect is the 'Whats Hot' section, where the Trending restaurants are showcased.

+Check out the FoodieFinders here: https://foodiefinders.lol

 <script src="https://gist.github.com/JJ17de/d3d8e927fa35508367986d7396a8eb0e.js"></script>

-Check out the live website here: https://foodiefinders.lol